-Showroom physical interactions in the store allows to engage with customers more effectively.
-Bell et al. (2015, 2017, 2020) show how the convenience and the store experience can help pure online players sell more.
+Physical interactions in the store allow retailers to engage with customers more effectively.
+Bell et al. (2020) show how the convenience and the store experience can help pure online players sell more.
 Kumar et al. (2019) identify the possibility of making in-store returns as another driver of sales increases.